2024 Chinese New Year Day is on Saturday, February 10, 2024

 The unique style of music for Chinese New Year can hear at Chinese New Year Music (MP3).
 You can hear that music from department stores, radio stations, TV stations, and during the lion dancing or dragon dancing on the street.

+How long does the Chinese New Year last?
 Chinese Spring Festival is the longest holiday of the year.
 Many Chinese take this advantage to travel.
-Many young Chinese today could plan to visit different geographical cities, famous sceneries, vacation resorts or travel to different provinces, states or countries.
+Many young Chinese today could plan to visit different geographical cities, famous sceneries, vacation resorts, or travel to different provinces, states, or countries.
 They might spend their Chinese New Year's Eve in a foreign country to experience different styles of Chinese New Year.

 - Chinese New Year Eve

 - Chinese New Year Welcome God of the Stove

 - Chinese New Year Welcome God of the Wealth

 - Chinese New Year Great Pig Day

 - Chinese New Year Birthday of Jade Emperor

 - Chinese New Year The Break Day

 - Chinese New Year The Diarrhea Day